Birdy the Mighty: Soundtracks

 The music for Birdy the Mighty: Decode was composed by Yugo Kanno.
 The original soundtrack was released on September 24, 2008.
 The original soundtrack of Birdy the Mighty: Decode 02 was released on April 22, 2009.
-The first opening theme, "Sora" (そら), was performed by Hearts Grow, while the first ending theme, "Let's go together", was performed by Afromania.
-The second opening theme, "kiseki" ("Miracle"), was performed by Nirgilis, while the second ending theme, "Tane" (タネ), was performed by no3b.
+The first opening theme song is "Sora" (そら), performed by Hearts Grow, while the first ending theme song is "Let's Go Together", performed by Afromania.
+The second opening theme song is "Kiseki" (lit.
+'Miracle'), performed by Nirgilis, while the second ending theme song is "Tane" (タネ), performed by no3b.

 Reception

 Since its release in the West, Birdy the Mighty: Decode has received generally favorable reviews.
 Bryan Morton, from The Fandom Post, was positive toward the first season, citing the visuals and action as factors for it.
 In his review of the second season, while Morton stated that it was as enjoyable as the first, he was more critical of it.
-Several criticisms were drawn to Tsutomu and his friends being more sidelined in the story, and the animation, which he pointed out as, "...appearing to have been animated on a shoestring budget.".
+Several criticisms were drawn to Tsutomu and his friends being more sidelined in the story, and the animation, which he described as "appearing to have been animated on a shoestring budget."
 Bob Muir, from Japanator, noted the ending for the show made it feel rushed, but overall recommended the series, calling it "...just plain fun, with no insipid moe characters or deathly serious world domination plots to drag it down."
 Josh Viel of the Escapist, praised the visuals and soundtrack of the first season, bringing particular mention to the show's use of foreshadowing.
-On DVDTalk, Todd Douglass Jr. commended both seasons for their character development, though criticized the pacing of the first season, as well as the antagonists, calling one of them, "... more of a Cigarette Smoking Man kind of guy and really seems to just be some shadowy figure doing what he wants to do in the sidelines.".
-Further points were directed toward the second season for having the same issues, yet still recommended the series as a whole.
+On DVDTalk, Todd Douglass Jr. commended both seasons for their character development, though criticized the pacing of the first season, as well as the antagonists, calling one of them "... more of a Cigarette Smoking Man kind of guy and really seems to just be some shadowy figure doing what he wants to do in the sidelines."
+Further criticisms were directed toward the second season for having the same issues, but he still recommended the series as a whole.